 - What topic do you want to study?

 - Why do we need to know more, and how would your research build on, modify, or correct errors in previous work on your topic?
+What role will an interdisciplinary approach play in advancing scholarship on your topic?

 - How would what you propose to do in #4 address the needs identified in #3?